-Going back to Strabo’s excursus, it must be emphasized that, apart from the references to Moses and Jerusalem/Judea and the notion of a cult without images, nothing makes the ideal society described in §§35–36 specifically Jewish.
+Going back to Strabo’s excursus, it must be emphasized that apart from the references to Moses and Jerusalem/Judea and the notion of a cult without images, nothing makes the ideal society described in §§35–36 specifically Jewish.
 In other words, while the Jewish rejection of divine images and anthropomorphism—a well-known feature of the Jews in the Greco-Roman world—certainly played a role in Posidonius’s choice of Moses as the founder of the ideal society that he wanted to depict, this society is otherwise devoid of specifically Jewish characteristics.

-Moreover, Strabo’s text reflects a sharp opposition between Mosaic “Judaism” and the Judaism of Posidonius’s time, not simply between the Mosaic project and the deeds of the Hasmoneans.
-As a result of historical degeneration, Judaism in the Hasmonean period looks in many ways like an inverted picture of the system created by Moses.
-Hence, Moses refuses the use of arms and military force altogether, whereas the tyrants (i.e., the Hasmoneans) and the robbers engage in continuous warfare.
-In addition, Moses carefully chooses the place where the group will settle so as to avoid all kinds of territorial conflicts with the surrounding peoples; in contrast, the rule of the tyrants is said to be accompanied by the development of armed robbery or raids that occurred both within Judea and in neighbouring countries, and the text states that these bands of robbers were used by the tyrants to conquer and subdue “much of Syria and Phoenicia” (§37).
-In the Hasmonean period we thus witness a complete inversion of Moses’s vision, which was peaceful, did not involve the conquest of any inhabited territory, and precluded the use of arms.
-If David Hahm is right in arguing that there is a correspondence between the behaviour of the leaders and that of their people in Posidonius’s thought, the implication is that Jews in general (at least in Judea) were hostile toward their non-Jewish neighbours.
+Moreover, Strabo’s text reflects a sharp opposition between Mosaic “Judaism” and the Judaism of Posidonius’s time, not simply between the Mosaic project and the behavior of the Hasmoneans.
+Posidonius’s account of Judaism in the Hasmonean period looks in many ways like an inverted picture of the system he attributes to Moses.
+Moses refuses the use of arms and military force altogether, whereas the tyrants (i.e., the Hasmoneans) and the robbers engage in continuous warfare.
+Moses carefully chooses the place where the group will settle to avoid all kinds of territorial conflicts with the surrounding peoples; in contrast, the rule of the tyrants is characterized by armed robbery and raids both within Judea and in neighboring countries, and these bands of robbers are used by the tyrants to conquer and subdue “much of Syria and Phoenicia” (§37).
+The portrayal of the Hasmonean period is thus a complete inversion of Strabo’s account of Moses’s peaceful vision that did not involve the conquest of any inhabited territory and precluded the use of arms.
+If David Hahm is right in arguing that there is a correspondence between the behavior of the leaders and that of their people in Posidonius’s thought, the implication is that Jews in general (at least in Judea) were hostile toward their non-Jewish neighbors.

-Another crucial opposition between the Mosaic project and the Judaism of the Hasmonean period lies in the fact that the cult established by Moses was devoid of “absurd activities” (pragmateiai atopoi, §36); conversely, the Judaism of Posidonius’s time is characterized by “superstition” (deisidaimonia, §37), which is the contrary of true piety and involves nonsensical rituals.
+Another crucial opposition between the Mosaic project and the Judaism of the Hasmonean period in Strabo’s text concerns the fact that the cult established by Moses was devoid of “absurd activities” (pragmateiai atopoi, §36); in contrast, the Judaism of Posidonius’s time is characterized by “superstition” (deisidaimonia, §37), which is the contrary of true piety and involves nonsensical rituals.
 This trend goes back not to the tyrants, but to those who preceded them in the priestly office: “afterwards (ἔπειτ᾿), in the first place (πρῶτον), superstitious men were appointed to the priesthood, and then (ἔπειτα) tyrannical people” (§37).
-That from the author’s perspective, this infelicitous evolution endured until his time, is manifest in the phrase “from superstition arose abstinence from (certain types of) food, from which it is their custom to abstain even today (καὶ νῦν)” (§37).
-“Abstinence from (certain types of) food” is the result of deisidaimonia and thus reflects Posidonius’s negative perception of the Jewish dietary laws.
-Again, it must be emphasized that customs such as circumcision and kashrut are central aspects of Judaism.
-The text targets key Jewish practices, not merely the Hasmonean wars.
+From the author’s perspective, this infelicitous development endured until his time, as is apparent in the phrase “from superstition arose abstinence from (certain types of) food, from which it is their custom to abstain even today (καὶ νῦν)” (§37).
+“Abstinence from (certain types of) food” is the result of deisidaimonia, reflecting Posidonius’s negative perception of the Jewish dietary laws.
+Again, it must be emphasized that rituals like circumcision and the dietary laws are central aspects of Judaism.
+The text is critical of key Jewish practices, not merely the Hasmonean wars.